 Stand with the 7000 other infection preventionists who decided it’s important to be certified.
 It isn’t easy, but the satisfaction of this achievement far outweighs the preparation needed to pass.

 The dictionary defines certification as “the action or process of providing someone or something with an official document attesting to a status or level of achievement.”
-When certification pertains to healthcare, the dictionary definition is “a voluntary process by which a nongovernmental agency grants a time-limited recognition to an individual after verifying they have met predetermined and standardized criteria.”
+When certification pertains to health care, the definition is “a voluntary process by which a nongovernmental agency grants a time-limited recognition to an individual after verifying they have met predetermined and standardized criteria.”
 To become certified, an individual must meet eligibility requirements and pass an assessment.

-Infection preventionists (IPs) have the opportunity to attain this level of achievement or certification through the Certification Board in Infection Control (CBIC) certification examination once they meet the eligibility requirements and feel ready to take the exam.
-This initial exam, although not perfect, does assess many of the areas an IP with 2 years of health care experience should know.
+Infection preventionists (IPs) can attain this level of achievement, or certification, through the Certification Board of Infection Control and Epidemiology (CBIC) examination once they meet the eligibility requirements and feel ready to take the exam.
+This initial exam, although not perfect, does assess many of the areas that an IP with 2 years of health care experience should know.

-transmissions, work on construction and renovation ICRAs, participate in environment of care (EOC) rounds, audit insertion practices, perform outbreak reporting and investigation—this is the stuff that that initial certification examination is all about.
-Preparing for the exam helps us learn, grow, and become better IPs.
-Better IPs means better outcomes for patients.
-And this is what infection prevention is about.
+This list may look daunting, but 2 years of on-the-job experience goes a long way toward helping you prepare for the initial exam.
+The daily tracking and tracing of transmissions, working on the construction and renovation of infection control risk assessments, participating in EOC rounds, auditing insertion practices, and reporting and investigating outbreaks are what that initial certification examination is all about.
+Preparing for the exam helps us learn, grow, and become better IPs.1 Better IPs means better outcomes for patients, and this is what infection prevention is about.

-First-time candidates, candidates who have not successfully passed the examination, and those whose certifications have lapsed and who wish to become certified again must have all of these:
+First-time candidates, candidates who have not successfully passed the examination, and those whose certifications have lapsed and who wish to become certified again will need to have all these requirements: